Craving a classic BBQ sandwich but without the meat? This Crispy BBQ Tofu Sandwich has you covered!

 This BBQ Tofu also makes for a great addition to a salad or quinoa bowl, or even just as a delicious vegan appetizer on its own.

-Why You Should Make this BBQ Tofu Sandwich
+Why You Should Make This BBQ Tofu Sandwich

 - The texture.
 The tofu gets crispy and adds a delicious crunch to your sammy!